RedisLabs/redislabs-docs/content/kubernetes/reference/cluster-options.md

   /kubernetes/reference/cluster-options/
 ]
 ---
 A Redis Enterprise cluster (REC) is defined in a custom resource definition (CRD).
 The REC options are specified in the `spec` section of the custom resource.
 Any field not specified in the custom resource will be set to default values by the operator.
-Changes made to the custom resource will override changes made to the database via the admin console or `rladmin` commands.
+Changes made to the custom resource will override changes made to the cluster via the admin console or `rladmin` commands.

 ### `name`: `rec`